jgm/pandoc-citeproc/README.md

 be used in title fileds.
 Simple tex math will also be parsed and rendered appropriately.

-`csl`: Path to a CSL style file.
+`csl` or `citation-style`: Path to a CSL style file.
 If the file is not found relative to the working directory, pandoc-citeproc will look in the `$HOME/.csl` directory (or `C:\Users\USERNAME\AppData\Roaming\csl` in Windows 7).

-`csl-abbreviations`:  Path to a CSL abbreviations JSON file.
+`citation-abbreviations`:  Path to a CSL abbreviations JSON file.
 The format is described [here](http://citationstylist.org/2011/10/19/abbreviations-for-zotero-test-release).
 Here is a short example:

     { "default": {